Wheels in motion for Babergh and Mid Suffolk’s healthy future

-Last week, councillors at Babergh and Mid Suffolk District Councils approved proposals to create a joint Sustainable Travel Action Plan to further encourage sustainable transport, following cross-party support.
+Last week, councillors at Babergh and Mid Suffolk District Councils approved proposals to create a joint Sustainable Travel Action Plan.
+The aim is to further encourage sustainable transport, following cross-party support.

-The final proposal which was adopted by the administrations, followed motions put forward at both Full Council meetings by Green Party councillors Leigh Jamieson and Daniel Pratt which were amended following cross-party collaboration.
+The final adopted proposal follows motions put forward at both Full Council meetings by Green Party councillors Leigh Jamieson and Daniel Pratt.
+They were amended following cross-party collaboration.

 Cllr Jessica Fleming, cabinet member for environment at Mid Suffolk District Council, said:

 “This is a great example of councillors working together, across the political divide, to ensure we have long-term sustainable transport plans for our communities.

 “As a council, we understand our role in encouraging and supporting our residents to lead active, healthy lives.
 This is as well as enabling them to play their part in the county-wide ambition to become carbon neutral by 2030.
 As shown in the unanimous cross-party support for the proposal.

 “While we work towards creating the plan to ensure Mid Suffolk remains a place we’re proud to call home for years to come, I would urge anyone who can to give cycling a go.
 Whether you’re popping to the hairdressers or supporting local businesses in our towns and villages, it all makes a difference.”